ramazancetinkaya/ssl-verifier/README.md

-# SSL Verifier Class
+# SSL Verifier
-A PHP class to determine if a URL uses SSL
+This PHP class allows you to check whether a given URL is using SSL or not through cURL, ensuring that the code is both detailed and compliant with coding standards.

 ## Requirements
 - PHP 8.2 or later